Posted on Thursday, September 20th, 2018 at 12:24 pm

 While prominent doctors and scientists across the world are working diligently to learn more about the disease and how to cure it, many patients are left overcome by their symptoms and unable to work.

-At Abell & Capitan Law, we help clients that can no longer work due to disabling health conditions.
+At Abell & Capitan Law, our long term disability lawyers help clients that can no longer work due to disabling health conditions.
 This includes serious, rare, and often misunderstood conditions such as ME/CFS.
 We help these individuals overcome the barriers placed in front of them, prove disability, and obtain the insurance benefits they need to support themselves.
 If you or a loved one is suffering and can no longer work, contact us today.